 Main Modificat ion Ref Policy ref and Name Local Plan page Main Modification MM28 IMR1: Implementation, monitoring and review 162 The Council will monitor and manage, through the preparation of its Annual Monitoring Report, the delivery and effectiveness of policies of this Local Plan against specific performance indicators and targets set out Appendix K: Monitoring Framework.
-A full or partial update of the Local Plan will be commenced (defined as the publication of an invitation to make representations in accordance with Regulation 18 of The Town and Country Planning (Local Planning) (England) Regulations 2012) within 6 months of the following: the adoption by the Council of a Memorandum of Understanding (MOU) or Statement of Common Ground (SoCG) which proposes a quantity of housing or employment development to 2031 that is significantly greater than that allowed for in this Local Plan; or in the absence of an adopted MOU or SoCG, 12 months from the date of publication of a Local Plan for Leicester City (defined as publication of an invitation to make representations in accordance with Regulation 19 of the Town and Country (Local Planning) (England) Regulations 2012) that includes satisfactory evidence of an unmet local housing need; or conclusion of a review in response to specific trigger points as set out in the monitoring framework, including identification of significant and persistent shortfalls in the delivery or supply of housing against the housing requirement.
-Any full or partial update of the Local Plan triggered by 2. above will be submitted for examination within 30 months from the date it commenced.
-The Council will commence a partial or full review of the Local Plan no later than five years from the date of adoption, or earlier where:
+A full or partial update of the Local Plan will be commenced (defined as the publication of an invitation to make representations in accordance with Regulation 18 of The Town and Country Planning (Local Planning) (England) Regulations 2012) within 6 months of the following: a. the adoption by the Council of a Memorandum of Understanding (MOU) or Statement of Common Ground (SoCG) which proposes a quantity of housing or employment development to 2031 that is significantly greater than the housing requirement or employment need identified in this Local Plan; or b. in the absence of an adopted MOU or SoCG, 12 months from the date of publication of a Local Plan for Leicester City (defined as publication of an invitation to make representations in accordance with Regulation 19 of the Town and Country (Local Planning) (England) Regulations 2012) that includes satisfactory evidence of an unmet local housing need; or c. conclusion of a review in response to specific trigger points as set out in the monitoring framework, including identification of significant and persistent shortfalls in the delivery or supply of housing against the housing requirement.
+3. Any full or partial update of the Local Plan triggered by 2. above will be submitted for examination within 30 months from the date it commenced.
+2. The Council will commence a partial or full review of the Local Plan no later than five years from the date of adoption, or earlier where:- a. specific review trigger points as set out under policies and in the monitoring framework have- been, or are likely to be, met; b. collaborative working with other planning authorities, including those within the Leicester &- Leicestershire Housing Market Area (HMA) establishes objectively the need for further provision of